-- I will think about my own and other people's health and safety at all times. - I will not interfere with or damage any fire equipment in the school. - I will not leave anything where it can cause an obstruction to fire escapes, or can cause a trip hazard - I will not plug in electronic devices in the school without the permission of the Health and Safety Officer - I will not enter areas of the school that are private or off-limits
+- I will think about my own and other people's health and safety at all times. - I will not interfere with or damage any fire equipment in the school. - I will not enter areas of the school that are private or off-limits.
 It is illegal to carry weapons such as guns and knives in the UK.
 Any students carrying weapons will be excluded from the school and reported to the police.